circonus/docs/content/circonus/on-premises/installation/installation.md

     where this attribute appears.
   * `none` will skip configuring any SSL pieces for the service where the attribute appears.

-mq_type
-: (optional) Acceptable values are "fq" or "rabbitmq".
-This chooses which MQ variety the stream service will use to pull metric data.
-Prior to the addition of this attribute, RabbitMQ was always used, but now the default is to use FQ if this attribute is not specified.
-Operators who wish to continue using RabbitMQ should be aware that it can become a performance bottleneck, and that Circonus Support may ask to have this changed to FQ if this is determined to be the case.

 #### `machinfo` Attributes